Contested Space: The Military Chapel of Santa Fe

 So once again, a conflict between the Mexican administration and the Americans in New Mexico ended in a standoff, with no one the clear winner.
 I find this a fascinating story because it highlights the conflicts and complexities of American-Mexican interactions twenty years before the 1847 revolt at Taos, which stunned the Americans with its ferocity.

 They weren’t looking at the larger picture.
 The kind of high-handedness and disregard for local customs Young and Sublette displayed were common among the American trappers during the Mexican period.
-The 1827 incident, among many others, appears to me to be directly linked to the events of early 1847, when the newly-appointed American governor and former trapper and merchant Charles Bent was killed.
+The 1827 incident, among many others, appears to me to be directly linked to the events of early 1847, when the newly appointed American governor and former trapper and merchant Charles Bent was killed.

 Retribution, no matter how long it takes, is still retribution.